Ishaan-Rai09/NeuroSync-Updated/README.md

 - JWT tokens are used for session management
 - Environment variables are used for sensitive data
 - API routes are protected with authentication middleware
+- End-to-end encryption for sensitive communications
+- HIPAA and GDPR compliance measures
+- Regular security audits

+For full details on our security practices, visit the Security page at `/security`.

 ## Support

+For help with NeuroSync:
+- Visit our Help Center at `/help`
+- Email support@neurosync.ai
-For support, email support@neurosync.ai or open an issue in the repository.
+- Open an issue in the repository

 ## License